Note: The WordPress plugin requires an API key, which is available only to Agency-level users.

 If you want to change the publisher info on the plugin itself (typically exposed in the “Plugins” panel of the WordPress admin), you’ll need to create your own version of the plugin where you replace this info in the main plugin file.
 (It’s in the comments at the top of the reviewstream.php file.)
 Once you do so, however, the plugin code is yours to maintain–it will not automatically receive updates from us, and if you do update it from our latest, this reviewstream.php file will be overwritten.

-It is infeasible for us to maintain more than one distribution of the Review Stream WP plugin.
-If you need the advanced level of white-labeling described above, you should be comfortable maintaining your own distribution.
+It is infeasible for us to maintain an unbranded distribution of the Review Stream WP plugin on WordPress.org, which requires publisher info.
+If you need the advanced level of white-labeling described above, you should be comfortable maintaining your own distribution or manually updating the plugin as needed.